trentlarson/endorser-mobile/README.md

     - After uploading, "Save", "Review Release", then "Rollout to internal testing" or "Rollout to Production".
 - ios
   - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json
-  - Make the CFBundleVersion one less than the versionCode in the android/app/build.gradle.
-(Note that it is automatically incremented by fastlane beta.)
-(Remember this when building; it changes.)
+  - In ios/EndorserMobile.xcodeproj/project.pbxproj, make the two instances of CURRENT_PROJECT_VERSION one less than the versionCode wanted (eg. in android).
+(Note that EndorserMobile/Info.plist CFBundleVersion is automatically incremented by fastlane beta.)
   - Create a release in App Store Connect
     - Have a test build?
 IDK... maybe don't click 'Expire'
     - For a new one: in App Connect -> App Store next to iOS App, click the "+"